phoenixmcknight/Pursuit-Core-iOS-ImagePicker-Lab/README.md

 # Pursuit-Core-iOS-ImagePicker-Lab

+Standards:

+- IOS.3.i: Use UIImagePickerController to take and retrieve images

 Build an app that has a profile view.
 The profile view should have:

 - An Image View that displays the user's picture